New consolidated home for all Carnegie Classifications

 The Carnegie Classification® has been the leading framework for recognizing and describing institutional diversity in U.S. higher education for the past four and a half decades.
 Starting in 1970, the Carnegie Commission on Higher Education developed a classification of colleges and universities to support its program of research and policy analysis.
 Derived from empirical data on colleges and universities, the Carnegie Classification was originally published in 1973, and subsequently updated in 1976, 1987, 1994, 2000, 2005, 2010, 2015, 2018 and 2021 to reflect changes among colleges and universities.
 This framework has been widely used in the study of higher education, both as a way to represent and control for institutional differences, and also in the design of research studies to ensure adequate representation of sampled institutions, students, or faculty.

 Elective Community Engagement Classification

-The Elective Classification on Community Engagement is under the stewardship of Carnegie Elective Classifications Central Office.
-Click here to access the website.
+The Elective Classification on Community Engagement is under the stewardship of ACE.
+Click here.

 Using the Site

 The menus at the top (in full screen mode) or through the menu icon above right (smaller views) provide access to extensive documentation as well as tools for looking up specific institutions, listing all institutions in a particular classification category, aggregating categories within a classification, and examining points of intersection across two or more classifications.

 Recommended Citation (APA Format)

 Indiana University Center for Postsecondary Research (n.d.).
 The Carnegie Classification of Institutions of Higher Education, 2021 edition, Bloomington, IN: Author.